 - Drain the soaked lentils very well.
 There should be no water in the lentils.

 - Without adding any water, grind the lentils to a coarse mixture.
 Some whole chana dal should be visible in the mixture.
-If you add water, then it becomes difficult to shape the vadai but if you are not able to grind at all, then add 1 to 2 tablespoons water and then grind.
+If you add water, then it becomes difficult to shape the vada.
+But if you are not able to grind the mixture at all, then add 1 to 2 tablespoons of water.

-- Transfer ground lentils to a bowl and add onion, green chilies, ginger, curry leaves and coriander leaves.
+- Transfer ground lentils to a bowl and add onion, green chillies, ginger, curry leaves and coriander leaves.
 Season with salt.
 Mix well with hands.
 Check the taste and adjust salt if needed.

 - Flatten them, shape them using hands and place them on a plate.
-Ypu should get 8-10 vadai out of the batter.
+You should get 8-10 vadas out of the batter.